What is Atlanta’s Air Quality Index Amid the Conyers Chlorine Plume?

 In this article, we’ll show you how to check the air quality index where you live as well as what to do in case of chlorine gas poisoning.

-BioLab Chrorine Leak: What We Know
+BioLab Chrorine Plume: What We Know

 Officials said that it may take several days for the smoke to leave the area, which has forced school cancellations and led to road blockages.